ThreeSixtyGiving/standard/documentation/reference.md

 The [Additional fields](additional-fields) section provides details of all other possible fields that can be reported.
 (These are derived from the [360Giving JSON Schema](360giving-json-schemas) ).

 ### Meta Sheet

-The 'meta' sheet includes space to add metadata about the grants file.
-You can read more about metadata in the [Data and Metadata section](#data-and-metadata).
-The 'meta' sheet includes sections for:
+We also provide a version of the 360Giving Spreadsheet Template with the Metadata template included.
+The 'Meta' sheet may be used to publish authoritative metadtaa about the publisher, the file or dataaset.
+The term we use for this is a 'data package'.
+The 'Meta' sheet includes sections for:

 * The version of the 360Giving Schema used for the file
-* The title of your 360Giving file
-* A description of the contents of this file
+* The title and description of the file
-* The date this file was first issued
-* The date this file was last modified
+* The dates when the file was first issued and last modified
-* A unique identifier for this file
-* Information about the publisher of the package such as name, logo, website and a 360Giving identifier
+* Information about the publisher such as name, logo, website and identifier
-* A link to download a copy of this file
+* Links to access and download the file
-* A link for the web page where this data may be found
-* A link for the license that applies to this file
+* A link for the open license that applies to the file
-* Any additional information

 ### Grants Sheet